Leone, American Samoa: 20th century

 In the early 1900s, the Roman Catholics established the Marist Brothers School in Leone as a consequence of the unification of all Tutuila public schools.
 The Girls School at Leloaloa and the Boys School at Anua, Atu'u were also soon constructed.
 The all-girl secondary school was constructed by the London Missionary Society (LMS) on the edge of Afao, in Atauloma, which was completed by the year 1900.
 The building was situated on a 70 ft by 116 ft concrete slab which faced the sea.
 It functioned as an educational institution until the 1960s, and in the 1970s, it was leased to the ASG Government, which converted the building into apartments.
 It fell back in the hands of the LMS in 1995.

-In 1902, Governor Uriel Sebree requested US$5,000 from the U.S. Navy to establish a public school system in American Sāmoa.
+In 1902, Governor Uriel Sebree requested US$5,000 from the U.S. Navy to establish a public school system in American Samoa.
 When funds did not materialize, he arranged a government subsidy with the Roman Catholic mission to open a non-sectarian boys’ school near Leone, though he regarded reliance on religious bodies for schooling as undesirable.

 In 1903, Fiji William of the schooner Mata’afa tested Pago Pago’s standing as the designated entry port for American Samoa by docking in Leone without proper authorization.
 His actions led to an arrest, a court conviction, and a $50 fine.
 The ship's owners, Grevhsmuhl and Company of Apia, protested this newfound enforcement — seeing it as an imposition on what had been a free port—and appealed to the U.S. Secretary of the Navy for repayment.

 In 1905, the Marist Brothers began their mission in American Samoa, starting in the village of Leone, where they established a school.

 In 1905, the villages of Leone and Pavaʻiaʻi were the first to complete properly protected water works.
 The transmission of filariasis was known to be mosquito-borne, but the mosquito was believed to pass it on to humans by contaminating drinking water.
 Doctors and biologists believed the answer to the problem laid in providing villages with pure water.